Repelzy/Geometry-Warzone/README.md

 - **Pause**: Press the 'P' key to pause/unpause the game.
 - **Quit**: Close the window to exit the game.

+  ## Installation
+  - ## Follow the guidelines from this page https://www.sfml-dev.org/tutorials/2.6/

   Preview:
   ![image](https://github.com/Repelzy/Geometry-Warzone/assets/89698425/c38de6a6-1e19-4a24-af50-76e07843fa59)